 ONCE UPON A TIME there was a son of a poor knight whose name was Stefan.
 This young man was sent by his father to town to do some business.
-Here Stefan met a young man named Geirald, and the two of them became friends.
+Here Stefan met a another young man, the son of a merchant.
+His name was Geirald and the two of them became friends.

-Now Geirald was the son of a rich man.
 For some time, Geirald had set his heart on traveling into foreign countries.
-After he had been talking for a little while to Stefan, he asked if his new friend would travel with him on his journey.
+After he had been talking for a while to Stefan, he asked if his new friend would travel with him on his journey.

-“There is nothing I would like better,” answered Stefan.
+"There is nothing I would like better!" answered Stefan.
 Then he shook his head sorrowfully.
-“But my father is very poor, and he could never spare me the money.”
+"But my father is very poor, and he could never spare me the money to travel."

-“Oh, if that is your only difficulty, it is all right,” cried Geirald.
-“My father has more money than he knows what to do with, and he will give me as much as I want for both of us.
-Only, there is one thing you must promise me, Geirald.
-Supposing we have any adventures, you need to let the honor and glory of them fall to me.”
+"Oh, if that is your only difficulty, it is all right," cried Geirald.
+"My father has more money than he knows what to do with.
+He will give me as much as I want for both of us.
+Only there is one thing you must promise me, Geirald.
+Supposing we have any adventures, you need to let the honor and glory of them fall to me."

-“Yes, of course, that is only fair,” answered Stefan.
-“But I cannot go without telling my parents.
-I am sure they will think me lucky to get such a chance.”
+"Yes, of course, that is only fair," answered Stefan.
+"But I cannot leave without telling my parents.
+I am sure they will think me lucky to get such a chance."

-Stefan’s parents were indeed delighted to hear of his good fortune.
-His father gave him his own sword, which was growing rusty for want of use, while his mother saw that his leather jerkin was in order.
+Indeed, Stefan's parents were delighted to hear of his good fortune.
+His father gave him his own sword, which was growing rusty for want of use.
+His mother saw that his leather jerkin was in order.

 "Be sure you keep the promise you made to Geirald," said she, as she bade him good-bye, "and, come what may, see that you never betray him."

-They had not gone far, when, riding across a mountain, they caught a glimpse of several armed men hiding amongst some trees in their path, and they remembered suddenly some talk they had heard of a band of twelve robbers who lay in wait for rich travelers.
-The robbers were more like savage beasts than men, and lived somewhere on the mountainside in caves and holes in the ground.
-The robbers’ band was called ‘Hankur’ and their chief was known as Hankur the Tall.
+They had not gone far when, riding across a mountain, they caught a glimpse of several armed men hiding amongst some trees in their path.
+Suddenly they remembered some talk they had heard before of a band of twelve robbers who lay in wait for rich travelers.
+The robbers were more like savage beasts than men.
+They lived on the mountainside in caves and in holes in the ground.
+The robbers' band was called 'Hankur' and their chief was known as Hankur the Tall.
 All this and more rushed into the minds of the two young men as they saw the flash of swords in the moonlight.

-“It’s impossible to fight them – they are twelve to two!” whispered Geirald, stopping his horse in the path. “‘We had better ride back and take the lower road.
-It would be stupid to throw away our lives like this.”
+"It's impossible to fight them!
+There could be up to a dozen robbers waiting for us," whispered Geirald, stopping his horse in the path. "'We had better ride back and save our lives!"

-“Oh, we can’t turn back,” answered Stefan, “we would be ashamed to look anyone in the face again!
-And, besides, imagine if we could teach those robbers a lesson.
-Let’s tie our horses here, and climb up the rocks so that we can roll stones down on them.”
+"Oh, we can't turn back," answered Stefan, "these robbers have terrorized this land for years.
+Let's tie our horses here, and climb up the rocks so we can roll stones down on them."

 The robbers were indeed waiting, expecting every moment to see their victims coming round the corner a few yards away.
 Suddenly, a shower of huge stones fell on their heads.
 Dazed, the Hankur band was not difficult for Stefan and Geirald to defeat.
 Stefan wrestled in hand-to-hand combat with chief Hankur the Tall himself, finally defeating him, too.
 Then Stefan took from Hankur the Tall a beautiful ring set with a large stone, and put it on his own finger.